ChenBohan/Notes-of-Kalman-Filter-on-iLectureOnline/README.md

 - Deviation matrix: a = A - I * A * 1 / num

 - Covariance matrix = a[T] * a

+### Lecture 26: Flow Chart Of 2-D Kalman Filter - Tracking Airplane

+- Process errors in process covariance matrix
+  - usually we start out by simply giving them some initial reasonable value
+- Transformation matrix H
+  - Transform the format of matrix P to the format of KG matrix